-Objective: To introduce students to polymer synthesis methods and techniques for physical and chemical testing according to ASTM standard.
+Objective: To provide exposure to students of polymer synthesis methods as well as polymer based chemical and physical testing techniques

+ASTM standards.

-Synopsis: This laboratory has been divided into 10 experiments that cover 14 weeks of laboratory work (total 56 hours of lab. hour).
+This laboratory has been divided into 10 experiments that cover 14 weeks of laboratory work (total 56 hours of lab. hour).